OnlyOneArborInMyHeart/aircode/examples/simple-command-line-slack-bot/README.md

 - Creating a Slack App and named your commands
 - Responding to commands

-## Preparing your AirCode App to receive Commands
+## Preparing your AirCode App to receive commands

 - Click [![Deploy with AirCode](https://aircode.io/aircode-deploy-button.svg)](https://aircode.io/dashboard?owner=AirCodeLabs&repo=aircode&branch=main&path=examples%2Fsimple-command-line-slack-bot&appname=simple%20command%20line%20slack%20bot) get a copy as your app, then Deploy this app to online, we need an invoke URL like below:

 ![deploy.png](https://s2.loli.net/2023/09/14/Zs8QMrCIfShJv5B.png)

-## Creating Slack App and command
+## Creating Slack app and commands

 1.go [api.slack.com](https://api.slack.com/apps?new_app=1) create an new app.